hyperledger/indy-node/docs/start-nodes.md

 init_indy_keys --name Alpha [--seed 111111111111111111111111111Alpha] [--force]
 ```
 Note: Seed can be any randomly chosen 32 byte value.
 It does not have to be in the format 11..<name of the node>

+Please not that this script must be called *after* CURRENT_NETWORK is set in config (see above).

 #### Running Node